Visualize and Assess Classifier Performance in Classification Learner

 Compare Model Plots by Changing Layout

-Visualize the results of models trained in Classification Learner by using the plot options in the Plots section of the Classification Learner tab.
-You can rearrange the layout of the plots to compare results across multiple models: use the options in the Layout button, drag and drop plots, or select the options provided by the Document Actions arrow located to the right of the model plot tabs.
+Visualize the results of models trained in Classification Learner by using the plot options in the Plots and Results section of the Learn tab.
+You can rearrange the layout of the plots to compare results across multiple models: use the options in the Layout button, drag and drop plots, or select the options provided by the Document Actions button located to the right of the model plot tabs.

 For example, after training two models in Classification Learner, display a plot for each model and change the plot layout to compare the plots by using one of these procedures:

-In the Plots section, click Layout and select Compare models.
+In the Plots and Results section, click Layout and select Compare models.

 Click the second model tab name, and then drag and drop the second model tab to the right.

-Click the Document Actions arrow located to the far right of the model plot tabs.
+Click the Document Actions button located to the far right of the model plot tabs.
 Select the

 Tile Alloption and specify a 1-by-2 layout.